Highland Park shooting survivor ID'd as biker killed in Glencoe crash involving Amazon delivery van

 GLENCOE, Ill.
-(WLS) -- A bicyclist who died Saturday following a Wednesday crash with an Amazon delivery van.
+(WLS) -- A bicyclist who died Saturday following a Wednesday crash with an Amazon delivery van has been identified.

-Police said 64-year-old John Kedzy was riding near South Avenue and Sheridan Road in Glencoe when he hit the back of the van.
+Police said 64-year-old John Kezdy was riding near South Avenue and Sheridan Road in Glencoe when he hit the back of the van.

 Kedzy was taken to a nearby hospital, where he later died.